 You can book Skip the Line London Zoo tickets through Viator.

-How To Save Money on London Zoo Tickets
+How to Save Money Tickets

 - Buy a London Pass which covers entrance charges to lots of top attractions for a set fee.